 - Is as effective as acyclovir in treating recurrent herpes simplex lesions

-- Relieves post-tonsillectomy pain and reduces need for analgesics
+- Relieves post-tonsillectomy pain and reduces the need for analgesics

 - Assists healing of radiotherapy skin toxicity in breast cancer patients